 The Department of Housing and Residence Life offers several affordable and convenient housing options for today's busy students.
-Options available include residence halls; efficiency apartments; one bedroom apartments for married/single parents; and two- and four-individual bedroom apartments are furnished; air-conditioned; equipped with telephone, data, and cable access; laundry and kitchen facilities; and conveniently located to the library, academic buildings, and recreational facilities.
+Options available include residence halls; efficiency apartments; one bedroom apartments for married/single parents; and two- and four- individual bedroom apartments for single students, sophomores and above.
+The rooms/apartments are furnished; air-conditioned; equipped with telephone, data, and cable access; laundry and kitchen facilities; and conveniently located to the library, academic buildings, and recreational facilities.
 Space is available on a first-come, first-served basis and requires at least an academic year lease.
 Limited private, guest, or emergency housing is available.
 Contact the Department of Housing and Residence Life at (423) 439-4446; email: housing@etsu.edu; or visit Room 108 Burgin Dossett Hall for more information.